torvalds/linux/Documentation/gpu/komeda-kms.rst

 Timing controller (timing_ctrlr)
 --------------------------------
-Final stage of display pipeline, Timing controller is not for the pixel handling, but only for controlling the display timing.
+Final stage of display pipeline, Timing controller is analt for the pixel handling, but only for controlling the display timing.

 Merger